sidoh/easy_upnp/README.md

 In the case of (2), easy_upnp behind the scenes starts a WEBrick HTTP server, which calls the provided callback whenever it receives an HTTP `NOTIFY` request.

+Because event subscriptions expire, easy_upnp starts a background thread to renew the subscription on an interval.

 #### Calling URLs

 To add a URL to be called on events: